 Luckily, it’s not all doom and gloom because there are a billion things you can eat for breakfast that don’t have to have eggs – IF you can master this one little trick – and that’s to stop thinking that breakfast has to be something sweet or carb-filled.
 Because it doesn’t.
 It just has to be balanced and nourishing and delicious.

 - Embrace leftovers.
 These are your friend not only because you can save loads of time but chances are good your leftovers are also egg-free.
-Chilis, soups, stews, roasted meats with vegetables, salad with protein, curries, shepherds pie…these all make hearty, satisfying meals that will keep you going until lunch time.
+Chilis, soups, stews, roasted meats with vegetables, salad with protein, curries, shepherds pie…these all make hearty, satisfying meals that will keep you going until lunchtime.

 - Prep ahead.
-Obviously, you aren’t going to have time to make a pot of soup or big skillet of hash everyday so plan to make these on the weekend (or whichever day works best for you to set aside some time to peel, chop and cook).
+Obviously, you aren’t going to have time to make a pot of soup or big skillet of hash every day so plan to make these on the weekend (or whichever day works best for you to set aside some time to peel, chop and cook).
 Other things that can be prepped ahead include: washing berries or grapes, slicing citrus fruits or melon, peeling and chopping vegetables for salads or for sautéing.

 - Batch cook.
 Making a double batch of freezer-friendly foods like sausage patties, chili, soup or stew and portioning them out into small, quick-to-thaw containers means you’ll always have something on hand to reheat and eat – which will make it infinitely easier to resist that slice of toast or bowl of cereal.

 - Balance that meal.
 No matter what you’re having, make sure it’s balanced and not all protein or all carbs.
-A great tool for helping you do this is to follow the Whole30 Meal Planning Template which basically says: 1-2 palm-sized portions of protein, a large amount of vegetables, an occasional serving of fruit, and an adequate amount of fat from butter, ghee, coconut, olives, avocado or nuts and seeds.
+A great tool for helping you do this is to follow the Whole30 Meal Planning Template which basically says: 1-2 palm-sized portions of protein, a large portion of vegetables, an occasional serving of fruit, and an adequate amount of fat from butter, ghee, coconut, olives, avocado or nuts, and seeds.
 You can download the Meal Planning Template here so have it to refer back to.

 Skillets, Bowls & Hashes